Carmen Best, Seattle’s top cop, emails resignation notice to officers: report

 Brandi Kruse, a reporter for Q13 Fox, tweeted that there is a press conference set for 11 a.m.
 Tuesday.
 She said two sources told her that the announcement is imminent.

-The City Council also cut Best’s roughly $285,000 annual salary and the pay of other top police leaders, although the final cuts to Best’s salary were significantly more modest than those approved last week.
+The Seattle City Council also cut Best’s roughly $285,000 annual salary and the pay of other top police leaders, although the final cuts to Best’s salary were significantly more modest than those approved last week.
 The council plan also takes officers off a team that removes homeless camps.

-On Monday, only council member Kshama Sawant voted against the budget package, saying it does not do enough to defund the police.
+On Monday, only Council Member Kshama Sawant voted against the budget package, saying it does not do enough to defund the police.

-Best, who served in the department for 28 years, ended her email that she looks forward to “seeing how this department moves forward through the process of re-envisioning public safety.
+Best, who served in the department for 28 years, ended her email saying that she looks forward to “seeing how this department moves forward through the process of re-envisioning public safety.
 I relish the work that will be done by all of you.”